meta-llama/llama-stack/docs/source/openai/index.md

     input=[
         {
             "role": "system",
-            "content": "Extract the participants from the event information."
+            "content": "Extract the participants from the event information.", },
-        },
         {
             "role": "user",
-            "content": "Alice and Bob are going to a science fair on Friday."
+            "content": "Alice and Bob are going to a science fair on Friday.", },
-        }
     ],
     text={
         "format": {